SHARM EL LULI (RAS HANKORAB)

 6. Bring toilet paper – there are no toilets !

-7. Don't forget your snorkeling equipment (if your guide isn't bringing any) as well as swimwear and a towel.
+7. Don’t forget your snorkelling equipment (if your guide isn’t bringing any -if you are going with Steven’s excursions this is normally provided for you – please check all excursion details with email@example.com) as well as swimwear and a towel.

-8. An underwater camera will be great but even an ordinary camera is a must - If you want a new profile photo on Facebook - your portrait against the crystal clear blue waters of Sharm El Luli will really stand out.
+8. An underwater camera will be great but any sort of camera – even if your mobile phone one is a great asses – If you want a new profile photo on Facebook – your portrait against the crystal clear blue waters of Sharm El Luli will really stand out.

 10. Don’t forget to take everything you’ll need to keep the children happy – there are no facilities and no kids club or other entertainments in the area.

 1. Try to find the time to spend at least three hours to make the journey worth while.

 2. Take time to stroll along the beach if you want to fully enjoy this great natural wonder.